5.1 Clinical aspects

 This phase lasts 2 to 4 days.

-• fever with temperature over 38 °C, often over 39 °C;
+• Fever with temperature over 38 °C, often over 39 °C

-• cold-like symptoms: non productive cough and/or coryza (runny nose) and/or conjunctivitis (red eyes with discharge);
+• Cold-like symptoms: non-productive cough and/or coryza (runny nose) and/or conjunctivitis (red eyes with discharge);

-Begins an average of 14 days after exposure, and lasts 4 to 6 days.
+Begins an average of 14 days after exposure and lasts 4 to 6 days.

-• erythematous, nonpruritic maculopapules that blanch under pressure; they may coalesce
+• Erythematous, nonpruritic maculopapules that blanch under pressure; they may coalesce into patches separated by healthy skin

 At the same time, the cold-like symptoms improve.
 If there are no complications, the fever disappears once the rash reaches the feet.
-The rash then gradually disappears and the skin desquamates.
+The rash then gradually disappears, and the skin desquamates.

 Recovery phase